MEET THE 2022 ARTISTS

-I am an oil painter and commissioned artist based in Iowa.
+I am a fine art oil painter and commissioned artist based in Iowa.
 My paintings range from portraiture to landscape, in realism and photo-realism styles.
 My technique employs clean lines and layered texture for intense, vivid color and depth.
 I started drawing and painting as a young child.
 Encouraged by my family, I spent much of my free time as a child sketching scenes from around my home.
 I was primarily self-taught, and my professional training was limited to a few local community college classes.

 Bruce W. Litterer

 Bruce is a self-taught award winning artist from Shell Rock, Iowa.
 He is known for amazingly detailed creations depicting rural Iowa farm life and wildlife.
 Working in colored pencils for the past 7 years, he's shown his works throughout Iowa in local and regional shows, as well as state exhibits.
 He recently started teaching classes for kids and adults.
 Bruce's inspiration comes from his childhood, where he grew up on a dairy farm and attended horse shows each year.